-2NOTE: For Auto Learn Configurations, see Transmitter Configurations section of this guide.
-3NOTE: See Channel 9 description in this section.
+NOTE: For Auto Learn Configurations, see Transmitter Configurations section of this guide.

 4. Press the transmitter button: While HOLDING the Valet/Program switch, press the button from the transmitter that you wish to assign to the selected channel.
-The unit will chirp once indicating that the channel has been entered.
+The unit will chirp indicating successful programming.
+It is not possible to teach a transmitter button to the system more than once.